BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search: Appendix

 \subsection{Implementation Details}

 \textbf{Search spaces.} We evaluate our method on three search spaces: \begin{itemize} \item \textbf{HyTra search space.} The beginning of the networks in this search space is the classic ResNet stem that reduces the spatial resolution by a factor of 4 with a strided $7 7$ convolution layer and a max-pooling layer.
 It contains $L=16$ choice block layers in total, as the same to ResNet50.
 Before the first choice block layer, the input can be further down-sampled to different scales.
 The downsampling module consists of multiple $3 3$ convolutions with stride of 2.
 At each choice block layer, the spatial resolution can either stay unchanged or be reduced to half of its scale, unless reaching the smallest scale $1/32$.
 As introduced in Sec. \ref{sec:searchspaceT}, this search space contains two disparate candidate choices: $\{\mathtt{ResConv, ResAtt}\}$.
-As transformer blocks are expensive in the first scales, we only enable the choice of {\tt \textbf{ResAtt}} in the last two scales (i.e. $1/16$ and $1/32$).
-The total size of this challenging hybrid search space is roughly $2.8 10^{6}$. \item \textbf{MBConv search space.} MobileNet-like search space and its variations are generally used as benchmarks for recent NAS methods \cite{Tan2018MnasNetPN,Howard2019SearchingFM,Tan2019EfficientNetRM,Cai2018ProxylessNASDN,Wu2018FBNetHE,Chu2019FairNAS_arxiv,Li2020Blockwisely_cvpr,moons2020donna,zhang2021randomlabelnas}.
+As transformer blocks are expensive in the first scales, we only enable the choice of {\tt \textbf{ResAtt}} in the last two scales (\textit{i.e.} $1/16$ and $1/32$).
+The total size of this challenging hybrid search space is roughly $2.8 10^{6}$. \item \textbf{MBConv search space.} MobileNet-like search space and its variations are generally used as benchmarks for recent NAS methods \cite{Tan2018MnasNetPN,Howard2019SearchingFM,Tan2019EfficientNetRM,Cai2018ProxylessNASDN,Wu2018FBNetHE,chu2021fairnas,Li2020Blockwisely_cvpr,moons2020donna,zhang2021randomlabelnas}.
 Following Li \textit{et. al.} \cite{Li2020Blockwisely_cvpr}, we use a search space with 18 layers and each layer contains 4 candidate MobileNet blocks (combination of kernel size $\{3, 5\}$ and reduction rate $\{3, 6\}$).
-This results in a large search space containing about $4^{18}\approx6.9 10^{10}$ architectures. \item \textbf{NATS-Bench $\boldsymbol{\mathcal{S_S}}$.} The NATS-Bench \textit{size} search space $\mathcal{S_S}$ \cite{dong2020nats} is a channel configuration search space built upon a fixed cell-based architecture with 5 layers, where the 2-nd and 4-th layers have a down-sample rate of 2.
-Number of channels in each layer is chosen from \{8, 16, 24, 32, 40, 48, 56, 64\}. $\mathcal{S_S}$ has $8^5=32768$ architecture candidates in total. \end{itemize}
+This results in a large search space containing about $4^{18}\approx6.9 10^{10}$ architectures. \item \textbf{NATS-Bench $\boldsymbol{\mathcal{S_S}}$.} The NATS-Bench \textit{size} search space $\mathcal{S_S}$ \cite{dong2021nats} is a channel configuration search space built upon a fixed cell-based architecture with 5 layers, where the 2-nd and 4-th layers have a down-sample rate of 2.
+Number of channels in each layer is chosen from \{8, 16, 24, 32, 40, 48, 56, 64\}. $\mathcal{S_S}$ has $8^5=32768$ architecture candidates in total.
+Candidates of different channel numbers in our supernet share the weights in a slimmable manner \cite{Yu2019SlimmableNN,Yu2019UniversallySN,yu2019autoslim,LiWWLLC21,Chen2021AutoFormerST}.
+We divide the supernet into 3 blocks, according to spatial size. \end{itemize}